TuringLang/DynamicPPL.jl/docs/src/internals/varinfo.md

 In addition, we want to be able to access the transformed / "unconstrained" realization for a particular `VarName` and so we also need corresponding methods for this:

-  - `getindex_raw` and `setindex_raw!` for extracting and mutating the, possibly unconstrained / transformed, realization for a particular `VarName`.

-  - `getindex_internal` and `setindex_internal!` for extracting and mutating the internal representaton of a particular `VarName`.
+  - `getindex_internal` and `setindex_internal!` for extracting and mutating the internal, possibly unconstrained, representaton of a particular `VarName`.

 Finally, we want want the underlying representation used in `metadata` to have a few performance-related properties: